Open daily from 17 March to 1 November -10am to 5pm

-Discover Jersey's maritime past in this uniquely interactive museum where you can see, touch, hear and even smell the exhibits.
 Jersey’s landscape and history have been shaped by the sea and this museum tells the story of the Island’s unique maritime environment and rich seafaring past.
-Set by the historic harbour of St Helier, the Maritime Museum is all about seafaring, navigation and the elements, told through the stories of Jersey people.
+Set by the historic harbour of St Helier, the Maritime Museum is a uniquely interactive museum where you can see, hear and even smell the exhibits.